How Much Does Tail Insurance Cost for a Physician?

 Many Policy Options

-Most malpractice insurance carriers provide insurance coverage with a deductible clause that can range between $0 -$100k per incident, with most doctors opting for higher deductibles due to lower premiums.
+Most malpractice insurance carriers provide coverage with a deductible clause ranging between $0 -$100k per incident, with most doctors opting for higher deductibles due to lower premiums.
 A deductible clause in a malpractice policy stipulates that the insurance company will not cover any expenses incurred by the insured for injuries or damages up to an agreed-upon amount.
 A deductible clause in a malpractice policy stipulates that the insurance company will not cover any expenses incurred by the insured for injuries or damages up to an agreed-upon amount per incident.
 The typical company\’s deductible is usually $5000, but it can be higher, sometimes as high as $50,000, depending on individual state requirements and insurance claims history.

 How Much Does Tail Insurance Cost?

-A good rule of thumb is tail insurance costs around two times your annual medical malpractice insurance premium.
+A good rule of thumb is that tail insurance costs around two times your annual medical malpractice insurance premium.
 Thus, if your annual premium costs $6000, your tail cost would be around $12,000.
 Your tail insurance cost is a one-time payment, not an annual cost.

 The cost of insurance coverage is based on the claims history of the provider and the number of individual and group patients seen per year.
-Providers with high annual visit counts will have a lower insurance premium since their claims are spread out over more people.
+Providers with high annual visit counts will have a lower insurance premium since their claims are spread over more people.
 Thus, the choice of claims made or occurrence is essential.

 Additionally, doctors who perform below average in terms of malpractice insurance claims will pay less than doctors who incur higher claim rates.
 A provider\’s business risk profile is also considered when determining the rate an insurance company will charge for the occurrence-based policy.
-Provider age is also factored into the equation, as younger doctors are at higher risk of committing acts that could lead to liability or making an error than older practitioners.
+Provider age is also factored into the equation, as younger doctors are at higher risk than older practitioners of committing acts that could lead to liability or making an error.